itsnayabsd/website/_posts/web/2019-11-23-configure-nginx-ubuntu-debian-raspbian.md

 ---
 layout: post
+title: Configure Nginx web server on Ubuntu or Debian or Raspbian
-category: linux
+category: web
+comments: true
+google_adsense: true
 excerpt: Step by step tutorial on how to install nginx web server and configure it for multiple websites hosting.
-comments: false
-title: Configure Nginx web server on Ubuntu or Debian or Raspbian
+Raspbian, Ubuntu or Debian
-google_adsense: false
+date: 2019-11-23 01:46:16 +5:30
+image: /assets/img/nginx_conf_linux.png
 ---
 The following configuration is tested on Ubuntu 18.04 and later versions, Debian 10 (Buster) and the Raspbian Buster Lite operating systems.